Efficient Simulation of Non-Markovian Path Integrals via Imaginary Time Evolution of an Effective Hamiltonian: RESULTS AND DISCUSSION

 \section{RESULTS AND DISCUSSION}

-To evaluate the performance of the EH-TEMPO algorithm, we apply it to the widely used testbed, the excitation energy transfer dynamics in the 7-site Fenna-Matthews-Olson (FMO) complex described by the Frenkel-Holstein model.
+To evaluate the performance of the EH-TEMPO algorithm, we apply it to the widely used testbed, the excitation energy transfer dynamics in molecular aggregates described by the Frenkel-Holstein model.
 The Hamiltonian is:

-where $\varepsilon_i$ is the site energy of pigment $i$, and $J_{ij}$ is the excitonic coupling between pigments $i$ and $j$.
-The parameters for $\hat H_S$ are from Refs.~\onlinecite{fmo_sys,fmo_sys2}.
-The bath is characterized by a Debye spectral density, $J(\omega) = 2 \lambda \frac{\omega \omega_c}{\omega^2 + \omega_c^2}$, where $\lambda$ is the reorganization energy and $\omega_c$ is the cutoff frequency.
-For the 7-site FMO model with independent local baths, the influence functional generalizes Eq.~(\ref{inf}) by taking the product over all site indices:
+where $\varepsilon_i$ is the site energy of molecule $i$, and $J_{ij}$ is the excitonic coupling between molecules $i$ and $j$.
+Each molecule has an independent phonon bath with frequency $w_\xi$ and dimensionless electron-phonon coupling constant $g_{\xi}$.

+For the Frenkel-Holstein model, the influence functional generalizes Eq.~(\ref{inf}) by taking the product over all site indices: